datamesh-governance/datamesh-governance.com/policies/definitions/data-product/data-product.md

 **Conceptual Distinction**

-When we say _a data product_, we explicitly do not mean this related concepts:
+When we say _a data product_, we explicitly do not mean these related concepts:

 - _Data as a Product:_ The principle to apply product thinking on analytical data
 - _Data is our Product:_ We sell data to our customers